By Dr. Paul Jerard, E-RYT 500, YACEP

 Some people would have you think that all of the Yoga teaching opportunities are only in the studios.
-If there is one lesson that I can pass onto you in this lifetime, it is to question everything.
+If there is one lesson I can pass on to you in this lifetime, it is to question everything.
 Please do not take anyone’s word as gospel – including mine.
 Find your answers through research.
 Lately, there has been a lot of misinformation about Yoga and many related issues.
-When you consider that Yoga sessions are taught in health clubs, church basements, kids day care centers, salons, and hundreds of other locations, where people of all ages meet, it is safe to say the 90% of the teaching opportunities are outside the studios.
+When you consider that Yoga sessions are taught in health clubs, church basements, kids day care centers, salons, and hundreds of other locations where people of all ages meet, it is safe to say that 90% of the teaching opportunities are outside the studios.

 Some agreements take away Yoga teaching opportunities.
-Most studios hire from within, and some studio managers will ask you to sign a non-competition agreement, which states that you will not take students from that particular studio.
-I do understand the motive behind the policy, but I have never believed in these agreements.
-We had a teacher, who left and lured a few of his students to his home-based studio for lower class fees.
+Most studios hire from within, and some studio managers will ask you to sign a non-competition agreement stating that you will not take students from that particular studio.
+I understand the policy’s motive, but I have never believed in these agreements.
+We had a teacher who left and lured a few of his students to his home-based studio for lower class fees.
 Nevertheless, I will not draw up a non-competition agreement, but I have learned to listen to my intuition.

 Teaching Yoga at a University

-Yoga teaching opportunities in a studio setting is just the beginning, when it comes to opportunities for instructors.
+Yoga teaching opportunities in a studio setting are just the beginning when it comes to opportunities for instructors.
 Community centers, corporate buildings, senior centers, hospitals, and universities are all options that can be explored.
-The last of these can provide a fun and an energized environment with eager students.
-College students are among the most stressed individuals in the world, and many practice Yoga in their limited free time, already.
+The last can provide a fun and energized environment with eager students.
+College students are among the most stressed individuals in the world, and many practice Yoga in their limited free time already.

 College Life